Livingston, California: Newspapers

 The Livingston Chronicle is a weekly newspaper delivered on Saturdays.
 The Chronicle publishes local happenings, especially Livingston High School academic and athletic events.
 The Merced Sun-Star and Modesto Bee are also widely read and cover Livingston news and events.
 All three newspapers are owned by the McClatchy Company.
 The San Francisco Chronicle is also available throughout the city.

+Parks and recreation

+Livingston maintains a number of public parks and recreational facilities, including Memorial Park, Arakelian Park, Joseph Gallo Park, Max Foster Sports Complex, Singh Park, and Don Meyer Park.
+These parks provide playgrounds, picnic areas, sports fields, walking paths, and community gathering spaces.

+The city's Recreation Department organizes youth sports leagues, swimming programs, community classes, and annual events such as the Sweet Potato Festival, Fall Street Fair, Kite Festival, Trunk or Treat, and the Court of Trees Christmas Parade.

+Livingston is also home to the Livingston Historical Museum, which preserves artifacts and documents related to the city's history and agricultural heritage.

 Churches

 Places of worship in Livingston and the immediately surrounding area include St. Jude's Thaddeus a Catholic church, an Apostolic Assembly, an Assemblies of God church, a Southern Baptist church, a Church of Christ, Lutheran and United Methodist churches, a Mennonite church, a United Pentecostal Church, and two Sikh Gurdwaras.